cameron-terry/DoTTy/README.md

 If `sizeX,sizeY` and `-l` are used, `-l` takes precedence.

 Specifying the output file is a text file is not necessary.

+If there are problems with the image resolution, try using `-s`.
+Although Dotty has been optimized there may be resolution issues when compared to the old version.
+`-s` runs the program in its original form.

 #### Example uses
 * Create a `240x240`-sized (60 rows, 60 columns) text file of `foo.jpg` and output to `../out/output.txt` as well as the console: